coworkbuffalo/coworkbuffalo.github.com/faq/index.markdown

   * The Metro Rail stop at Fountain Plaza ([map](https://maps.google.com/maps?q=RAIL+at+Fountain+Plaza+Station&hl=en&hnear=RAIL+at+Fountain+Plaza+Station&t=m&z=16)) is three short blocks away. -->

 * ### How much does it cost to work at CoworkBuffalo?
-$100 per month, $10 per day, and, for a temporary/introductory prices, $75 for 10 “flex” (use any day) passes.
+$125 per month, $15 per day, and, or $125 for a 10 visit “flex” (use any day) pass that expires in 3 months.
 Group discounts and other arrangements can also be negotiated.

 * ### How can I pay?
 We're working to integrate with [DeskTime](https://www.desktimeapp.com/), a nifty coworking and shared desk space management and payment system.
 In the meantime, we take credit card payments in-person through [Square](https://squareup.com/).